vmware-samples/packer-examples-for-vsphere/README.md

 ### Step 6 - Add Certificates

-Save a copy of your Root Certificate Authority certificate to the following in `.crt` and `.p7b` formats.
+Save a copy of your PEM encoded Root Certificate Authority certificate to the following in `.cer` format.
 - `/ansible/roles/base/files` for Linux machine images.
 - `/certificates` for Windows machine images.